-1.3 Strategic Objectives
+1.3 Strategic objectives

-Council undertakes a comprehensive community consultation process to develop the Council Plan and incorporate the issues emerging in the research, community meetings and response process.
+Council is in the process of developing the draft Council Plan 2025-2029, undertaking a comprehensive community consultation process to develop the Council Plan and incorporate the issues emerging in the research, community meetings and response process.

-Our current Council Plan 2021-25 responds to the Glen Eira 2040 Community Vision and includes five strategic directions as our priorities for the four-year Council term as shown below.
-These provide a description of the activities and initiatives to be funded in the Budget and how these will contribute to achieving the strategic outcomes specified in the Council Plan.
 While the Council Plan 2025-2029 is scheduled for adoption in October following the council elections, the 2025-26 Budget must be adopted earlier to meet legislative timelines and ensure continuity of services into the new financial year.